-'Alien': Inside the Chestburster Scene That Shocked Audiences — and the Cast
+‘Alien’: Inside the Chestburster Scene That Shocked Audiences — and the Cast

 After Scott got his shots of Kane bleeding and the crew reacting, he sent all the actors except Hurt to their dressing rooms for several hours.
 “We’re sitting upstairs and nobody knows what the hell is going on.
 Harry Dean [Stanton] is sitting in the hall playing his guitar,” Veronica Cartwright, who played Lambert, told Empire.
 Meanwhile, the effects team set up the shot.
 A prosthetic chest was placed on the table where Hurt had been lying.

 A panel was removed in the table so that Hurt could sit underneath it and put his head and shoulders through, making it look like the fake chest was part of his actual body.
 Also underneath the table were creature maker and puppeteer Roger Dicken; the chestburster puppet; a hydraulic ram that would push the puppet through Kane’s chest; and a compressed blood machine, with hoses that would spurt blood from the body.
 The fake chest was packed with real animal organs, obtained from a local butcher and sanitized with formaldehyde by art director Roger Christian.
-Hurt was given wine and cigarettes to keep him occupied throughout the tedious set-up.
+Hurt was given wine and cigarettes to keep him occupied throughout the tedious setup.

 An effects test for the chestburster puppet: